oblivionreb/oblivionreb.github.io/_posts/2020-10-17-self-employment-tax-explained.md

 <h3> Why Do You Have To Pay Self Employment Tax? </h3>

 Oftentimes, the federal government creates tax policies to generate revenue for programs.
 In this case, self employment tax ensures that those who do not work (or do not solely work) the normal 9-5, W-2 job pay taxes to fund social security benefits.

 In other words, the government is not just trying to tax your business but is also trying to make sure you also contribute to the welfare of the American people.
 U.S. v.
 Cain, S.D.Miss.1953, 113 F.Supp.
 304. This obligation is a mandatory one, even if you don’t ever plan to take advantage of social benefits.
 See Eanes v.
 C.I.R., U.S.Tax Ct.2000, 2000 WL 1131904.

 <h3> Who Is Considered Self-Employed?</h3>

 According to section 1401(b) of the Tax Code, self-employment generally means “. . . any trade or business carried on by . . . an individual.”
 The phrase “trade or business” is broad.

 One is engaged in a “trade or business” if they engage with “the activity with continuity and regularity and ... the taxpayer's primary purpose for engaging in the activity must be for income or profit.”
 Groetzinger, 480 U.S. at 35, 107 S.Ct.
+980.

-980. With this definition, a full time gambler is engaged in a trade or business.
-So he or she is self-employed.
+With this definition, a full time gambler is engaged in a trade or business.
+So he or she is considered self-employed according to the Groetzinger decision.

 Those considered self-employed include but are not limited to independent contractors, see Turnidge v.
 C.I.R., U.S.Tax Ct.2003, 2003 WL 21321813, practitioner in a sole proprietorship (if they receive income), partners in a venture (if they receive income), and partners in a limited partnership/ partnership.

 However, the law is not that simple.
 It’s very hard to classify roles into neat little boxes.

 Take the gig economy, for example.
 As the gig economy continues to change, it may become difficult to classify who is an employee of the company or an independent contractor.
 Luckily courts have developed factors for determining who is an independent contractor for the purpose of levying self employment tax.
 Jones v.
 C.I.R., 94 T.C.M.
 (CCH) 230 (Tax 2007).

 These factors are:

 <h4> 1.
 The degree of control exercised by the principal </h4>

 More control by the principal means the worker is likely an employee.
 The principal does not necessarily have to hover over the worker like a hawk.
 Gen. Inv.
 Corp. v.
-United States, 823 F.2d 337, 342 (9th Cir.1987) For example, workers that set their own hours and clock in and out whenever they want can still be considered employees.
+United States, 823 F.2d 337, 342 (9th Cir.1987).
+For example, workers that set their own hours and clock in and out whenever they want can still be considered employees.
 This factor is a crucial factor, one that can swing the balance, which makes sense since what separates employees from independent contractors is independence.
 See Blodgett v.
 C.I.R., U.S.Tax Ct.2012, 2012 WL 5259054.

 <h4> 2.
 Which party invests in work facilities used by the individual </h4>

 If the principal primarily invests in work facilities, then the worker is more likely an employee.
 But if the worker provides his or her own tools, then it strongly indicates independent contractor status.
 Breaux & Daigle, Inc. v.
 United States, 900 F.2d 49, 53 (5th Cir.1990).

-This is why companies like Uber, Lyft, and Grubhub don’t provide bikes or vehicles to their workers.
-Doing so would be a strong showing that the workers are employees which would lead to liabilities.
-Though for the purpose of tax, the classification of employee versus independent contractor generally effects the worker, not the principal.

 <h4> 3.
 The opportunity of the individual for profit or loss</h4>